-Bruce has extensive senior management experience in multinational industries such as FMCG, retail, manufacturing, property development, sales and financial services throughout the Australasian region and the USA.
+Bruce was appointed Chairman of the Bethanie Board in December 2017 and has extensive senior management experience in multinational industries such as FMCG, retail, manufacturing, property development, sales and financial services throughout the Australasian region and the USA.
 With a background in Chartered Accounting and an MBA from Mt Eliza, Melbourne University he was an award winner of WA Business News 40 under 40 in its inaugural year in 2002.
 At age of 37, Bruce was appointed Group Managing Director of a diversified multinational company.

 A director of large private companies and not for profits in Australia and Asia he was Chairman of Young Presidents Organisation Australia/NZ in 2013-2015 and in 2015 became a global board member.
 Bruce founded InGlobo Private Equity in January 2008 and has extensive experience in private equity transactions in Australia & Asia.
 Bruce was appointed as a Non Executive Director of Bethanie in November 2010 and Chairs the Audit and Risk Management Committee.

 Barry has in excess of 20 years experience in advising stakeholders in companies on strategic, financial viability, solvency and performance issues.
 He has worked on a broad spectrum of matters ranging from small private companies to large multinational conglomerates.